 - FortWhyte Alive – FWA provides a wonderful facility for getting students out exploring nature.
 Some of their programs include: From Farm to Fork, Due North: The Changing Arctic, and Weathering the Climate.

-- Manitoba Eco-Network – MbEN is a non-profit which promotes positive environmental action in Manitoba.
-New Resource – Navigating the Law to Protect the Environment webinar series aims to provide information to activist, lawyers, students, and community members about a variety of environmental law topics.
+- Manitoba Eco-Network – MbEN is a non-profit that promotes positive environmental action in Manitoba.
+New Resource – Navigating the Law to Protect the Environment webinar series aims to provide information to activists, lawyers, students, and community members about a variety of environmental law topics.

-- Winnipeg Trails Association – WTA is a non-profit organization with a goal of developing a sustainable city, with a primary focus on active transportation in the Winnipeg community.
+- Winnipeg Trails Association – WTA is a non-profit organization with the goal of developing a sustainable city, with a primary focus on active transportation in the Winnipeg community.

 - Canadian Parks and Wilderness Society – Manitoba Chapter – CPAWS is a champion of wilderness and parks in the province.
 They are experts in communicating issues affecting our parks and wilderness areas.
 Check out their Outdoor Learning Program Lesson Plans.